Sublinear Regret for a Class of Continuous-Time Linear-Quadratic Reinforcement Learning Problems: Abstract

 \section{Abstract}

-We study reinforcement learning (RL) for a class of continuous-time linear--quadratic (LQ) control problems for diffusions where volatility of the state processes depends on both state and control variables.
-We apply a model-free approach that relies neither on knowledge of model parameters nor on their estimations, and devise an actor--critic algorithm to learn the optimal policy parameter directly.
-Our main contributions include the introduction of a novel exploration schedule and a regret analysis of the proposed algorithm.
-We provide the convergence rate of the policy parameter to the optimal one, and prove that the algorithm achieves a regret bound of $O(N^{\frac{3}{4}})$ up to a logarithmic factor.
+We study reinforcement learning (RL) for a class of continuous-time linear--quadratic (LQ) control problems for diffusions, where states are scalar-valued and running control rewards are absent but volatilities of the state processes depend on both state and control variables.
+We apply a model-free approach that relies neither on knowledge of model parameters nor on their estimations, and devise an RL algorithm to learn the optimal policy parameter directly.
+Our main contributions include the introduction of an exploration schedule and a regret analysis of the proposed algorithm.
+We provide the convergence rate of the policy parameter to the optimal one, and prove that the algorithm achieves a regret bound of $O(N^{\frac{3}{4}})$ up to a logarithmic factor, where $N$ is the number of learning episodes.
 We conduct a simulation study to validate the theoretical results and demonstrate the effectiveness and reliability of the proposed algorithm.
 We also perform numerical comparisons between our method and those of the recent model-based stochastic LQ RL studies adapted to the state- and control-dependent volatility setting, demonstrating a better performance of the former in terms of regret bounds.